‘From your military dress, I can see that you have come directly from the road. You need to bathe and change your clothes. Please follow me.’

-John could not help snatching a quick glance at Alyse, hovering in the background…they really were alike!
+Alyse rejoined them as they walked down a corridor and into the cavern.
 The corridor opened out onto the balcony.
 The cavern was ablaze with light and yet the furthest extremities were still in shadow.
 The ever moving columns of steam filled the room and yet the flow of water from the spring was intermittently visible.

 John gazed around in wonderment.
 It was like a dream, a fantasy.
 In all the dreams he had fostered about Ximene, nothing had prepared him for this.

 In his peripheral vision, he saw a young woman whom he assumed was Ximene, formally dressed, framed by the corridor, walking towards them.
 She was in her court persona, haughty, regal, wearing a white mantilla in place of the one she had given to John.